OSHA Workplace Injury Research

-OSHA recorded 20 severe cases of stabbing, cutting, or slashing by other persons in the most recent reporting period.
-These incidents most frequently result in cuts, lacerations, and punctures, though one in four cases involves life-threatening injuries to internal organs and major blood vessels.
+OSHA recorded 20 severe cases of stabbing, cutting, or slashing by other people.
+These incidents most frequently result in cuts, lacerations, and punctures, which account for 75 percent of all reported cases.

 Reported Projected